 A bald eagle was shot in the beak.
 A care team in Missouri is hopeful it can be saved

+A bald eagle was shot in the beak – but a care team in Missouri is hopeful it can be saved

 A bald eagle is slowly recovering from surgeries after it was shot in Missouri